S. 2975: PIPELINE Safety Act of 2025

 What S. 2975 actually does.

-The bill raises the maximum civil penalty to $400,000 per violation per day and $4 million for a related series of violations.
-For larger cases above $1 million, adjusted for inflation, operators could request a formal hearing.
+The bill raises the maximum civil penalty from $200,000 to $400,000 per violation per day, and from $2 million to $4 million for a related series of violations.
+For penalties above $1 million, adjusted for inflation, operators could request a formal hearing before an administrative law judge.

 More than $1 billion goes to pipeline safety programs